demiroguzhan/melbourne-housing-analysis/README.md

 obtain the Regionname value of the first row can be Western Metropolitan with a probability of 69.1%, or Southern Metropolitan with a probability of 30.9%.
 Accordingly, instead of deleting this data, we can add it to the analysis by restoring it.
+Using prediction models could be more accurate with this type of probability since we could include more informations into calculation.

 ``` r
 housing_dataset[18524, "Regionname"] <- "Western Metropolitan"
 ```

-Now let’s do the same steps for second line.
+Now let’s do the same steps for second line and see if we can get any better probability.

 ``` r
 summary(housing_dataset$Regionname[housing_dataset$Distance == 7.7])